Ghost Rider: Powers and abilities

 Originally when Blaze transformed into Ghost Rider, his body changed but not the clothes he was wearing.
 In his new incarnation, this is different and his clothes take on a different appearance with a spiked leather jacket and chains.
 As Ghost Rider, he can cause his motorcycle to transform and surround itself with hellfire or he can create a new cycle from pure hellfire.
 He is also capable of projecting hellfire as a weapon.
 His hellfire "burns the soul" without leaving physical injuries on the victim and its effects have been seen as similar to the "Penance Stare".
 In his new incarnation, Blaze is now possibly the most powerful hero on Earth.
 During "World War Hulk", Doctor Strange said Ghost Rider might be as powerful as the "Green Scar" persona of Hulk and could possibly defeat him.
 During this series, Doctor Strange also states that Ghost Rider protects only the innocent, which none of the Illuminati are.
-In recent comics, Blaze's Ghost Rider has been given the "Penance Stare" and mystical chain, both of which were specific to the Danny Ketch Ghost Rider.
+In later appearances, Blaze possesses the "Penance Stare" and wields a mystical chain, both of which were originally specific to Danny Ketch.
 Blaze also uses a shotgun and discovered that he can discharge hellfire from the weapon when he first encountered Ketch.
 Now, he also has new abilities including hellfire breath, the ability to produce chains from either his throat or chest, and the ability to travel between incorporeal realms.
-In Ghost Rider Spirit of Vengeance he was able to heal the boy at the end of the movie when he felt the angel return to Ghost rider he was then able to ride as Ghost rider in the sun.